blockchainsllc/in3-docs/docs/incubed_from_vps.md

-# Running an in3 node on VPS
+# Running an in3 node on a VPS

 ![img](cap-america-meme.jpg)